deywersonp/desafio01-trilha-NodeJS/README.md

 - Create a user;
 - List all user TODOs;
-- Create a TASK;
+- Create a task;
-- Change the title and deadline of the TASK;
+- Change the title and deadline of the task;
-- Mark a TASK as done;
+- Mark a task as done;
-- Delete a TASK;
+- Delete a task;

 #### Business rules

 - It's not possible to create a user with the same username
-- It's not possible to list all EVERYONE for a non-existent username
+- It's not possible to list all tasks for a non-existent username
-- It's not possible to create a TASK for a non-existent username
+- It's not possible to create a task for a non-existent username
-- It's not possible to change the title and deadline of a non-existent TASK
+- It's not possible to change the title and deadline of a non-existent task
-- It's not possible to mark a non-existent TASK as done
+- It's not possible to mark a non-existent task as done
-- It's not possible to delete a non-existent TASK
+- It's not possible to delete a non-existent task

 <br>